Booking a ceilidh band

 - Is the band available for the date you have in mind?
 Many bands have a calendar on their websites, showing dates they are already booked.
 You can see our current bookings on our gig page

 - How long will the band play for?
 Often bands will take a short break in the middle of an evening

 - If you need a caller (someone to explain the dances), can the band provide one?

 - Will the band want food during the evening?
 Band members may have to leave home late in the afternoon to travel to the venue, set up their sound system, and carry out a soundcheck in order to be ready to play for your event.
 Many events continue on until 11pm or later, so it’s likely the band will need to eat at some point during the evening

 These are just a few of the things you might want to talk through before booking a ceilidh band for your event.
 If you have anything you want that’s out of the ordinary, discuss it with the band beforehand.
 The focus for a good band will be on helping you to create the event you want for you and your guests.

 Good luck with your event!
-If you would like to enquire about booking Da Hooley ceilidh band for your event, you can fill in our online enquiry form, or get in touch with us through the details on our contact page.
+If you would like to enquire about booking Da Hooley ceilidh band for your event, please use our contact page.

 Page last updated January 2019